wordofwarning/wordofwarning.org/current/2017-turn/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Turn 2017" # the name of the artist or company
-show: "Micro-festival of new northern dance." # the name of the show
+show: "A whirlwind night of<br>new northern dance." # the name of the show
-show_size: 4
+show_size: 3
 season: "Turn 28|4|2017"

 # ABOUT THE SHOW - LAYOUT